 Between 1996 and 2014, over 830 newbuild process vessels around the world have been protected with a Belzona vessel lining.

-For these 40 newbuild vessels, Belzona vessel lining was ultimately found to be the most cost-effective corrosion protection solution.
+For these 40 newbuild vessels, Belzona lining was ultimately found to be the most cost-effective process vessels corrosion protection solution.
 Based on the temperatures, pressures, type of media and preferred application method (hand-applied), Belzona 1391T was chosen alongside inserts manufactured from Belzona 1111 (Super Metal) for small bore nozzle protection.
 More than 870 nozzle inserts were required.

 Belzona 1391T is a 2-part ceramic filled epoxy coating which provides erosion and corrosion resistance to high temperature equipment operating under immersion up to 120°C (248°F).
 It offers excellent resistance to a wide range of aqueous solutions, hydrocarbons and process chemicals.